 - Medical.
 In the world of healthcare, medtech robots are being used in all kinds of ways.
 Whether it’s managing laboratory specimens or assisting with surgery, rehabilitation, or physiotherapy.

 - Entertainment.
-Increasingly (particularly during the pandemic), people are buying robots for enjoyment.
+Increasingly, people are buying robots for enjoyment.
 There are several popular toy robots, and there are even robot restaurants and giant robot statues.